 - any nonemergency, invasive physical examination or screening.

 Promotion, Retention and Remediation Policies

 At the beginning of each school year, every school must provide to parents and guardians a copy of the division’s promotion, retention and remediation policies.
 See Charlottesville City Schools policy IKEC and regulation IKEC-R. Also, refer to the Remedial and Summer Instruction Program.
-The printed calendar directs parents how to find this information on the website.
+Find additional material about promotion and retention here.

 Prosecution of Juveniles as Adults

 School boards must provide information developed by the office of the Virginia Attorney General to students regarding laws governing the prosecution of juveniles as adults for the commission of certain crimes.
 Refer to the Notification Regarding Prosecution of Juveniles as Adults.
 For more information, also refer to the Charlottesville City Schools’ Code of Conduct and Information about Discipline.
 The Code is given to all households in August.